Sjeiti/ronvalstarnl/src/data/markdown/post_a-freelance-developers-tool-box.md

 <!--
-  id: 2388
-  description: It's not the tools that make you a good developer, but good tools certainly help.
-Here's a list of software and tools I use as a freelancer.
   date: 2013-05-29
   modified: 2023-05-29
   slug: a-freelance-developers-tool-box
   type: post
   categories: code, work
   tags: frameworks, ide, libraries, software, tools
-  metaKeyword: tool
-  metaTitle: A feelance developer's tool box
-  metaDescription: It's not the tools that make you a good developer, but good tools certainly help.
+  description: It's not the tools that make you a good developer, but good tools certainly help.
 Here's a list of software and tools I use as a freelancer.
   inCv:
   inPortfolio:
   dateFrom: